Garage Extension Cost

 This results in a price difference of £300, with the detached version costing £4,500, and the attached version costing £4,800.

-The costs for planning the project and disposal of waste after the completion of the build, should always be accounted for in the budgeting stage.
+This price difference will often increase as the size and complexity of the garage increases.
+The costs for planning the project and disposal of waste after the completion of the build, should also be accounted for in the budgeting stage.

 Waste disposal will usually consist of hiring a skip.
 A skip is a large metal container used as a bin, for the disposal of building waste.
-Skip hire begins at around £150 for a single skip hired for a week.
+Skip hire costs around £150 for a single skip hired for a week.
 Included in the price of the hire, is usually the cost of collection and disposal of the waste.

 What's Involved in Building a Garage Extension?